-12.14 SEARCH PERIOD
+12.11 SEARCH PERIOD

-- 12.14.1 Competitors have a specified period from the actual start of the launch period in which to find their marker(s). - 12.14.2.
+- 12.11.1 Competitors have a specified period from the actual start of the launch period in which to find their marker(s). - 12.11.2.
 The choice between searching for the marker, or first recovering the competitor rests with the competitor or his crew.

-12.15 LOST MARKER
+12.12 LOST MARKER

-- 12.15.1 A marker, dropped within the Marker Measuring Area, is considered lost if it is not found and in possession of Officials within the time limit specified.
+- 12.12.1 A marker, dropped within the Marker Measuring Area, is considered lost if it is not found and in possession of Officials within the time limit specified.
 Competitors may inquire with the measuring officials at a target or goal if they have doubt that their marker will be found.
 Competitors will not be allowed to search for markers in the MMA without the presence of an official.
-If a marker dropped or allegedly dropped in the MMA is considered lost, then the competitor will be scored by track point as if the competitor had missed the MMA. - 12.15.2 If the marker has earlier been seen by an official on the ground and is estimated within the Marker Measuring Area then the official's evidence together with the logger's data will be used to determine the competitor's result, based on the least advantageous interpretation of evidence available. - 12.15.3 Competitors may be required to pay for any marker damaged, not re-usable, lost or not brought back in time.
-Competitors are responsible for returning markers dropped outside the MMA. - 12.16 (see section IV events with observers)
+If a marker dropped or allegedly dropped in the MMA is considered lost, then the competitor will be scored by electronic mark as if the competitor had missed the MMA. - 12.12.2 If the marker has earlier been seen by an official on the ground and is estimated within the Marker Measuring Area then the official's evidence together with the logger's data will be used to determine the competitor's result, based on the least advantageous interpretation of evidence available. - 12.12.3 Competitors may be required to pay for any marker damaged, not re-usable, lost or not brought back in time.
+Competitors are responsible for returning markers dropped outside the MMA.

-12.17 SCORING PERIOD
+12.13 SCORING PERIOD

-- 12.17.1 When defined by the Director in the task briefing, the scoring period is the time limits, within which a goal/target or scoring area is valid. - 12.17.2 A competitor will only score if his marker or any subsequent marker is found or seen falling to the ground by officials or he has landed, within the set time limit (except as noted in Rule 15.9).
-Otherwise he will be scored by track point. - 12.17.3 A competitor who does not achieve a scoring position within the scoring period (if set) or within the search period (if no scoring period is set) will not achieve a result. - 12.17.4 Under all circumstances scoring after official sunset is prohibited.
+- 12.13.1 When defined by the Director in the task briefing, the scoring period is the time limits, within which a goal/target or scoring area is valid. - 12.13.2 A competitor will only score if his marker or any subsequent marker is found or seen falling to the ground by officials or he has landed, within the set time limit (except as noted in Rule 15.9).
+Otherwise he will be scored by electronic mark. - 12.13.3 A competitor who does not achieve a scoring position within the scoring period (if set) or within the search period (if no scoring period is set) will not achieve a result. - 12.13.4 Under all circumstances scoring after official sunset is prohibited.

-12.18 SCORING AREA
+12.14 SCORING AREA

-- An area or areas, defined by the Director in the task data within which a valid mark or track point can be achieved.
+- 12.14.1 An area or areas, defined by the Director in the task data within which a valid mark or track point can be achieved.
 Unless otherwise stated in the task data the boundary will be the inner hard surface or gravel edge of a road, the inner bank of a river, or other defined marked area.
-Any part of the weighted bag that is on the inner edge will be considered valid. - 12.18.2 A competitor who does not achieve a scoring position inside the scoring area(s) will not achieve a result.
+Any part of the weighted bag that is on the inner edge will be considered valid. - 12.14.2 A competitor who does not achieve a scoring position inside the scoring area(s) will not achieve a result.

-12.19 SCORING AIR SPACE
+12.15 SCORING AIR SPACE

 An air space or spaces, defined by the Director in the task data within which a valid track point can be achieved.
 Unless otherwise stated in the task data the boundary will be defined by coordinate lines.
-The altitude limits are defined by altitude as recorded by the logger and under rule II.21.
+The altitude limits are defined by altitude as recorded by the logger and under rule II.20.
 Any recorded track point exactly on the line or altitude limit will be considered valid.

-12.20 MARKER MEASURING AREA (MMA)
+12.16 MARKER MEASURING AREA (MMA)